Saint Maurice: Martyrdom

-When Maximian ordered them to harass some local Christians, they refused.
+When Maximian ordered them to murder local Christians, they refused.
 Ordering the unit to be punished, Maximian had every tenth soldier killed, a military punishment known as decimation.
 More orders followed, the men refused compliance as encouraged by Maurice, and a second decimation was ordered.
 In response to the Theban Christians' refusal to attack fellow Christians, Maximian ordered all the remaining members of the legion to be executed.
 The place in Switzerland where this occurred, known as Agaunum, is now Saint-Maurice, Switzerland, site of the Abbey of St. Maurice.

 So reads the earliest account of their martyrdom, contained in the public letter which Bishop Eucherius of Lyon (c.
 434–450), addressed to his fellow bishop, Salvius.
 Alternative versions have the legion refusing Maximian's orders only after discovering innocent Christians had inhabited a town they had just destroyed, or that the emperor had them executed when they refused to sacrifice to the Roman gods.